-Juggling year 12 and extra responsibilities as High School Captain, Josie wasn’t sure she could meet the ATAR requirement for the Bachelor of Commerce/Laws
+Juggling year 12 and extra responsibilities as High School Captain, Josie wasn’t sure she could meet the ATAR requirement for the Bachelor of Commerce and Bachelor of Laws degree.

 “Though school leadership responsibilities like speeches, open days and assemblies are rewarding, they still take away from potential study time.”